GLOBAL MARKETS-Wall St cautiously optimistic as easing inflation lifts hopes of smaller rate hike | Headlines

 BOND YIELDS, DOLLAR DIP U.S. Treasury yields dropped on the November inflation data.

-The yield on 10-year Treasury notes was down 9.7 basis points to 3.516%; 30-year yields fell 5.1 basis points to 3.525%, and two-year yields, which typically move in step with interest rate expectations, dropped 17 basis points to 4.233%.
-The dollar also reacted, dropping against the yen and euro.
-Against a basket of major currencies, it was down nearly 1% on the day.
-It was already down in the fourth quarter, largely because investors believe U.S. inflation has peaked.
+The yield on 10-year Treasury notes was down 9.2 basis points to 3.519%; 30-year yields fell 3.2 basis points to 3.544%, and two-year yields, which typically move in step with interest rate expectations, dropped 16.4 basis points to 4.239%.
+The dollar also declined, dropping nearly 1% against a basket of major currencies.
+It is now down more than 5% over the last three months on investor belief that U.S. inflation has peaked.

-The pound gained against dollar, up about 0.6% to $1.234, after data showed a rise in UK unemployment and an increase in wage growth that will keep Bank of England (BoE) policymakers on edge when they meet this week.
-The Fed, European Central Bank and BOE are expected to raise rates by 50 basis points (bps), rather than the 75 bps hikes they delivered earlier in the year.
+The pound gained against the dollar, up about 0.75% to $1.236.
+Data showed a rise in UK unemployment and an increase in wage growth that will keep Bank of England (BoE) policymakers on edge when they meet this week.
+The BoE, Fed and European Central Bank are expected to raise rates by 50 basis points (bps), rather than the 75 bps hikes they delivered earlier in the year.

 "If data such as today's suggest a real trend that the momentum of inflation is lower, we could then see the Fed pause over the next few months at a still restrictive policy-rate, but not one which would put potentially excessive pressure on the economy," Rick Rieder, BlackRock's Chief Investment Officer of Global Fixed Income, said in a statement.
-COMMODITIES UP
+Traders are now betting on 25-basis-point increases at each of the Fed's first two meetings of 2023 and no more, with some chance the last hike could come in May instead of March, bringing the policy rate to between 4.75% and 5%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)